janvanbouwel/krikata/README.md

 5
 ```

-For more information read the book!
+For more information, read the [book](https://janvanbouwel.github.io/krikata/)!